emlid/emlid-docs/docs/reach/rs2/connecting-to-the-internet.md

 	<div style="text-align: center;"><img src="../img/reachrs2/connecting-to-the-internet/4-sim-card.png" style="width: 200px;"></div>

-	### Configuring Mobile Data
+	### Configuring Mobile data

-	* Power up your receiver and connect to it via ReachView app on your device
+	* Power up your receiver and connect to it via the ReachView 3 app on your device

 	??? note "Connecting to Reach with iOS/Android device"

-		1. Get the app from [Google Play](https://play.google.com/store/apps/details?id=com.reachview) or [Apple Store](https://itunes.apple.com/us/app/reachview/id1295196887?mt=8)
+		1. Get the app from [Google Play](https://play.google.com/store/apps/details?id=com.emlid.reachview3) or [Apple Store](https://apps.apple.com/us/app/reachview-3/id1463967138)
-		2. Go to Wi-Fi settings on your device
+		2. Go to *Wi-Fi settings* on your device
 		3. Connect to Reach hotspot.
 It appears as **reach:XX:XX**
 		4. Enter password **emlidreach**
-		5. Launch ReachView app
+		5. Launch ReachView 3
 		6. Choose Reach from the list

 	??? note "Connecting via a web browser from any device"

-		1. Go to Wi-Fi settings on your device
+		1. Go to *Wi-Fi settings* on your device
 		2. Connect to Reach hotspot.
 It appears as **reach:XX:XX**
 		3. Enter password **emlidreach**
 		4. Launch a web browser (we recommend using Chrome or Mozilla)